raspberrypilearning/graphing-the-weather/worksheet.md

 1. To graph the data, you only need three lines of code.
 The first will state the two sets of data you're plotting, and the second will display the data:

     ``` python
+	## create a plot of timestamps against temperature and show it
     plt.plot(timestamps, temperatures)
     plt.show()
     ```